Musical interlude #4

 There are few instructional actions that lead to immediate learning.
 One is routinely working on tomorrow’s behavior, tomorrow’s answers.
 It takes lots of practice opportunities for something to become automatic.
 Students need experiences with many examples of a conept before they can recognize a novel example.
 And those opportunities and experiences need to be distributed across time so that the teaching engenders enduring learning.

-A teacher’s actions in the beginning of the school year (in September, at least in the northern hemisphere) is likely to have important influence on students’ behavior—both social and academic—many months later (April and May!).
+A teacher’s actions in the beginning of the school year (in September, at least in the northern hemisphere) are likely to have important influence on students’ behavior—both social and academic—many months later (April and May!).
 So it’s important to remember that one is teaching for the future.
 Don’t stop thinking about tomorrow!